chubin/wttr.in/README.md

 * JSON for scripts and APIs;
 * Prometheus metrics for scripts and APIs.

-The ANSI and HTML formats are selected basing on the User-Agent string.
+The ANSI and HTML formats are selected based on the User-Agent string.

+To force plain text, which disables colors:

+    $ curl wttr.in/?T

 The PNG format can be forced by adding `.png` to the end of the query:

     $ wget wttr.in/Paris.png